openlawteam/docs/docs/openlaw-elements/README.md

   // Collection (note the " *")
   'List of Things *': 'This is a list of your most treasured things.',
   // Structure (same as Input variable)
-  'A Structured Item': 'This item has got some structure to it!'
+  'A Structured Item': 'This item has got some structure to it!',

+  // Want to use JSX instead of a string?
+  'Another Variable': () => <a href="https://app.openlaw.io">OpenLaw App</a>
 }}
 ```